Teja-Varshith/Expense_Tracker_TUFAssignment/README.md

 # Expense Tracker (TakeUForward Assignment)

+HAVE SPENT GREAT TIME BUILDING THIS I HOPE IT WILL BE REVIEWED NEATLY I HAVE COVERED ARTI.
+DECISIONS, STATE MANAGEMENT, LATER BKND INTEGRATION AND MANY OTHER THINHGS PLS TAKE YOUR TIME AND READ THIS MARKDOWN.

 A Flutter-based personal finance tracker with a modern fintech-style UI, local persistence, and modular architecture for future backend migration.

 ## Table of Contents